seqeralabs/tower-cli/USAGE.md

  New pipeline 'my_rnaseq_nf_pipeline' added at user workspace
 ```

-The `--params-file` option was used to pass the pipeline parameters and set those as default.
+The `--params-file` option was used to pass a set of default parameters that will be associated with the Pipeline in the Launchpad.

-**NOTE**: The `params-file` option should be a YAML or JSON file.
+> **NOTE**: The `params-file` option should be a YAML or JSON file.

-#### Importing/Exporting a pipeline within a workspace
+### Importing/exporting a Pipeline

-Using the `tw` CLI, it is possible to export and import a pipeline for reproducibility and versioning purposes.
+It is possible to export the configuration details for a Pipeline in JSON format for scripting and reproducibility purposes.

 ```console
 $ tw pipelines export --name=my_rnaseq_nf_pipeline my_rnaseq_nf_pipeline_v1.json